-When you run your multi-module project in Maven, how do you think Maven knows if it needs to update plugins or snapshot dependencies?
+When you run your multimodule project in Maven, how do you think Maven knows if it needs to update plugins or snapshot dependencies?
 It has to make a request for each artifact it needs to test.
-Even if nothing has changed, if your project depends on a few SNAPSHOTs or if you don’t specify plugin version, Maven might have to make tens to hundreds of requests to a remote repository.
-All of these requests over the public Internet add up to real, wasted, time.
-I’ve seen complex builds cut build time by 75% after installing a local instance of Nexus.
+Even if nothing has changed, if your project depends on a few snapshot or if you don’t specify plugin version, Maven might have to make tens to hundreds of requests to a remote repository.
+All of these requests over the public internet add up to real, wasted time.
+We have found complex builds to cut build time by up to 75 percent after installing a local instance of Nexus.
 You are wasting time better spent coding waiting for your build to needlessly interrogate a remote Maven repository.

 The larger the organization, the more critical bandwidth savings can be.
 If you have thousands of developers regularly wasting good bandwidth to download the same files over and over again, using a repository manager to keep a local cache is going to save you a good deal of bandwidth.
 Even for smaller organizations with limited budgets for connectivity and IT operations, having to deal with a set of developers maxing out your connection to the Internet to download the same things over and over again seems backwards.

 Running the Maven Central repository is no short order.
 It ain’t cheap to serve the millions of requests and Terabytes of data required to satisfy the global demand for software artifacts from the Maven Central repository.
 Something as simple as installing a repository manager at every organization that uses Maven would likely cut the bandwidth requirements for Central by at least half.
 If you have more than a couple developers using Maven, install a repository manager for the sake of keeping Central available and in business.